airbytehq/airbyte/airbyte-integrations/connectors/source-surveycto/README.md

 #### Run

-Then run any of the connector commands as follows:
+Then run any of the connector commands as follows below:

 ```
 docker run --rm airbyte/source-surveycto:dev spec